-Previous knowledge: Pupils are familiar with answering questions from the comprehension passage.
+Previous knowledge: Pupils are familiar with answering questions from comprehension passage

-Objective: At the end of the lesson, pupils should be able to pronunce and spell new words.
+Objective: At the end of the lesson, pupils should be able to spell and pronounce the new words.

 Step I: Teacher revises previous lesson with pupils

-Step II: Teacher introduces and pronounces new words to pupils
+Step II: Teacher introduces and pronounces new topics to pupils

 Step III: Pupils look for the meaning of the words in the dictionary

-Step IV: Pupils read the comnprehension passage and answer question that follow:
+Step IV: Pupils read the comprehension passage and answer questions that follow: